projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    While some tools use the environment variables ``http_proxy`` and ``https_proxy`` to get their proxy settings, some use their own configuration files, most notably ``apt`` and ``git``.
-If a proxy is needed and not configured, you may see such as, "unable to access ..." or "couldn't resolve host ...".
+If a proxy is needed and not configured, you may see errors such as, "unable to access ..." or "couldn't resolve host ...".

 .. _gsg-dev-computer: